nboy1/Admob-for-Flash-ANE-GMA21-GLM-/README.md

 ## Admob ANE Description
-this New 2023 Adobe Air Native Extention(ANE) for Admob with latest Admob SDK GMA-21+ for IOS and Android. this Admob ANE offer easy way to integrat Admob Ads with your AIR Games and Apps  with few lines of code. compliant with
+this is a New 2023 Adobe Air Native Extention(ANE) for Admob, with latest Admob SDK GMA-21.x for IOS and Android. this Admob ANE offer easy way to integrat Admob Ads with your AIR Games and Apps  with few lines of code. compliant with COPPA GDPR...
 You can use it free for your Android Apps and IOS Apps.